 Try various breathing exercises that will help you use all of your lungs when you breathe instead of just the top portion.
 There is no reason to rush your progress too quickly.
 Make sure to work with a physical trainer and your physician.

-In the case of emphysema, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in adult bone marrow and/or in the patient’s venous blood.
-Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
+In the case of emphysema, autologous cells are used, meaning they come from the patient’s own body, and can be found in adult bone marrow and/or in the patient’s venous blood.
+Cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and blood, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are isolated.